- 3 files (PDF report, 2 Excel files)

 The country's refining capacity amounts to 51 kb/d, distributed in three small refineries: Thanlyin (20 kb/d), Thanbayakan (25 kb/d), and Chauk (6 kb/d).
 The refineries are old and their utilisation rate is low (around 10%).

 Electricity tariffs are fixed by the Government.
 They are highly subsidised for households.
-In 2020, the price of electricity was US$5.0c/kWh for households and US$10.39c/kWh for industrial customers.
+The price of electricity has been decreasing since 2020 for both industry and households (-11%/year), reaching US$3.9c/kWh for households in 2022 and US$8.2c/kWh for industrial customers.

 Issues & Prospects